tonkatsuki/tonkatsuki-blog/content/posts/ipv4-subnetting/index.md

 16 /30's fit in a /26

+# IPv6

+Notice how we were only working with IPv4.
+All of this holds true with IPv6, just remember, an IPv6 address is hexadecimal and not solely numerically defined.
+Additionally a /128 address in v6 is a single host IP, much like a /32.
+The smallest subnet you can make is a /64<sup>[c](#c)</sup>.
+All of the operations are pretty much the same, calculating total number of hosts, usable IP range, etc.

 # Final thoughts

 I hope you stuck with me on this to learn IP subnetting.
 Feel free to provide comments below via GitHub if you think this could be fixed up a little, or just anything you want to add!